Information on Early Childhood Early Intervention support for parents and carers

 NDIS and the Early Childhood Early Intervention approach

-The Early Childhood Early Intervention (ECEI) approach is currently rolling out in stages across the states, territories and their regions over the course of the next two years.
+The Early Childhood Early Intervention (ECEI) approach is currently rolling out in stages across the states, territories and their regions with full roll-out expected to have been reached by 2020.
 The ECEI approach is being implemented in line with the scheduled full-scheme roll out of the NDIS.
-This means that children aged between 0-6 in those regions, will have access to a team of professionals to provide families with strategies and therapy supports immediately.
+This means that children aged between 0-6 in those regions will have access to a team of professionals, to provide families with strategies and therapy supports immediately.

-Early childhood partners and early childhood early intervention service providers will work with you toward supporting your child's participation in everyday activities.
+NDIS Early Childhood providers will work with you toward supporting your child's participation in everyday activities.

 Please click this link, to view the NDIS webinar transcript on Early Childhood Early Intervention.

-Referral points for children being referred to an Early Childhood partner may include but are not limited to;
+Referral points for children being referred to an Early Childhood provider may include but are not limited to;

 - Maternal health nurses and the health system (GP, pediatrician)

 The Early Childhood provider will conduct an assessment of your child to determine which pathway would best support their growth and development.
 This may include short-term support where your family will be provided information, strategies, and linkages to services and therapists for a period of 3-6 months.